 Topic Method Schedule Responsible

 Environmental and Public According to the PIU SIDDWSWD

 social impacts of the consultations/hearings. schedule for

 Project.
 Disclosure of information preparation and Aiyl Okmotu

 on the SIDDWSWD implementation of

 website. subprojects.

 Social media of PIU

 SIDDWSWD.

 Village meetings.

 WhatsApp messenger-

-instant messaging and voice communication via
+instant messaging and

+voice communication via

 smartphone.

 GRM.

-Information about the Information meetings.
-At the beginning of PIU SIDDWSWD
+Information about the Project implementation mechanism.
+Information meetings.
+Information boards with Project information.
+Disclosure of information on the SIDDWSWD website.

-Project Information boards with the Project 1.10 0.00 1000

-implementation Project information. implementation, then Aiyl Okmotu

-mechanism.
-Disclosure of information according to the ,

-on the SIDDWSWD schedule of

-website.
 PIU SIDDWSWD social media.
-GRM preparation and implementation of subprojects.
-Grievances, suggestions, consideration of opinions.
+GRM At the beginning of the Project implementation, then according to the schedule of preparation and implementation of subprojects.
+PIU SIDDWSWD Aiyl Okmotu Grievances, suggestions, consideration of opinions.
 GRM Regularly PIU SIDDWSWD Aiyl Okmotu MWE Capacity building of project affected parties.
 In accordance with the developed plan and program of information and educational activities.
 Regularly according to the schedule in accordance with the Program of information and educational activities.
 PIU SIDDWSWD Discussion of subprojects.
 Information meetings/ consultations.
 SIDDWSWD website.
 PIU SIDDWSWD social media.
 Information disclosure.
 According to the schedule of preparation and implementation of subprojects.
 PIU SIDDWSWD Aiyl Okmotu MWE Regular monitoring.
 Interim assessment.
 Final evaluation.
 Questionnaire on the satisfaction of project beneficiaries/affected persons.
 Regularly.
 Mid-project implementation and final evaluation PIU SIDDWSWD Consultants on evaluation.
 General information about the Project implementation process.
 Press tours for the Mass media.
 PIU social media SIDDWSWD website.
 Reports.
 Regularly throughout the Project implementation.
 PIU SIDDWSWD